Traffic and bid volume

 The display principles differ between search and the ad networks.
 Please note: to place ads in the ad networks, we recommend you create a separate ad campaign.

-When ads display on the ad networks (YAN and ad exchanges), your CPC will determine your target audience coverage.
-The higher your CPC, the more people will see your ads in the ad networks.
+When ads display in the networks (YAN and ad exchanges), your bid will determine your audience coverage.
+The higher your bid, the more people will see your ads in the ad networks.

-Pay attention to the difference between prices for different levels of target audience coverage.
+Pay attention to the difference between the bid forecasts for the different levels of audience coverage.
 It it's insignificant, then it's best to choose broader audience coverage.
 More information about how the Yandex.Direct auction works.

 To correctly determine whether or not your bids are working, carefully track your statistics.
-For example, you can use the Report wizard to see what your average impression and click positions for any ad are and what your impression criteria are.
+For example, you can use the Report wizard to view the average traffic volume and number of clicks for any given ad.

 Other advertisers can also target your audience.
-The CPC figures you see in the interface factor in your competitors in all the display regions you chose, so even if you have no competitors in one of your regions, that is not a guarantee that your CPC will be low.
-Ads that could be served from other regions (when extended geotargeting is enabled) also participate in the auction, but they are not included in the forecast of position prices.
+The bid calculations you see in the interface factor in your competitors in all the display regions you choose, so even if you have no competitors in one of your regions, it doesn't guarantee that your bid will be low.
+Ads that could be served from other regions (when extended geotargeting is enabled) also participate in the auction, but they are not included in the traffic volume forecast.

 The lower the quality of your ads, the more expensive it will be to serve them.
-To lower your price, pay attention to the factors that influence CPC.
+To lower your bid, pay attention to the factors that influence your bid.

 - CTR forecast

-A CTR forecast is used to calculate your cost per click.
+The CTR forecast is used to calculate the bid forecast.
 This forecast is based on accumulated impression and click statistics for keywords, as well as other parameters that affect how likely a user is to click on an ad, such as whether a word from the search term they entered is in the ad text, user behavior in the display region, etc.